lasandrall/iSSVD/iSSVD/Guide.md

 **iSSVD** is the algorithm developed for 'Robust Intergrative Biclustering for Multi-view Data'.
 It is based on sparse singular value decompostion (Lee et al. 2010) and stability selection (Meinshausen and Bühlmann, 2010 and Sill et al., 2011).

-This is a simple guide to show how to use the python package 'iSSVD'.
+This is a simple guide to show how to use the python package 'iSSVD' (Weijie Zhang and Sandra E. Safo.
+"Robust Integrative Biclustering for Multi-view Data." *Bioinformatics* submitted, 2020).

 ```python